elesiuta/backupy/README.md

 - Works on both new and existing backup directories
 - Filter files with regular expressions
 ## Under the Hood
-- Easy to use in scripts
+- Easy to use in scripts (see backupy_batch.py for an example)
 - Clear and easy to verify code, the only functions that touch your files are: copyFile(), moveFile(), and  removeFile()
 - OS independent and console version uses only the Python standard library
 - GUI available through Gooey and PySimpleGUI